FAQ

 But where exactly lies the significant sustainability impact of the project, and how is it achieved?
 Here we answer the most critical questions about Leuna:

-UPM is currently building the first biorefinery for woody biomass in Leuna.
-The biorefinery will utilize beechwood from regional forests, as well as residues from sawing industry, to produce different products:
+UPM is currently building the first biorefinery to use woody biomass at Leuna in the German state of Saxony-Anhalt.
+The biorefinery will use beechwood and the by-products of forest management from regional forests, as well as residues from the sawmill industry, to produce different products:

 - Industrial sugar in a liquid solution

-Today, millions of tons of fossil-based materials are still familiar with everyday industrial products.
-For example, about 15 million tons of highly CO2 intensive carbon black and silica are used annually to reinforce rubbers and plastics in tires, hoses, sealing systems and other automotive rubber and plastic applications.
+Today, millions of tons of fossil-based materials are associated with everyday industrial products.
+For example, about 15 million tons of highly CO2-intensive carbon black and silica are used annually to reinforce rubbers and plastics in tires, hoses, sealing systems and other automotive rubber and plastic applications.

 Industries are actively looking for more sustainable alternatives.
-UPM's responsibly sourced wood-based Renewable Functional Fillers (RFF) offer superior environmental and technical performance with substantially lower weight and higher purity in a cost-effective manner.
+UPM's responsibly sourced wood-based renewable functional filler (UPM BioMotion™) offers superior environmental and technical performance with substantially lower weight and higher purity in a cost-effective manner.

-RFF's are just one example of UPM's commitment to a future beyond fossils.
-Their feedstock is based on responsibly sourced wood from sustainably managed forests.
-By replacing materials like Carbon Black and Silica with low density, non-toxic wood-based fillers, superior environmental and technical performance is possible.
+UPM BioMotion™) s is just one example of UPM's commitment to a future beyond fossils.
+The feedstock is based on responsibly sourced wood from sustainably managed forests.
+By replacing materials like carbon black and silica with low density, non-toxic wood-based fillers, superior environmental and technical performance is possible.
 Choices like these ensure the rubber and plastics industry can accelerate towards a lighter and more sustainable future.

-At the very moment, UPM is conducting a significant Life Cycle Assessment (LCA) to evaluate the overall environmental impacts at Leuna, enabling UPM to compare better the carbon footprint of its biochemicals with fossil-based materials such as carbon black or silica.
-According to preliminary results, the carbon footprint of RFF is at least 90 per cent lower than that of carbon black.
-Moreover, RFF is around a quarter lighter.
-In the case of automotive profiles consisting of around 50% carbon black, replacing them with RFF would improve the profiles' climate footprint by 45%.
+UPM is conducting a significant Life Cycle Assessment (LCA) to evaluate the overall environmental impacts at Leuna, enabling better comparison of the carbon footprint of its biochemicals with fossil-based materials, such as carbon black or silica.
+According to preliminary results, the carbon footprint of UPM BioMotion™ is at least 90 per cent lower than that of carbon black.
+Moreover, UPM BioMotion™ is around a quarter lighter.
+In the case of automotive products consisting of around 50% carbon black, replacing them with UPM BioMotion™ would improve the products’ climate footprint by 45%.

-MEG is one of the most important intermediates in the chemical industry.
+Mono ethylene glycol is one of the most important intermediates in the chemical industry.
 It is used for the production of plastics such as PET, which in turn is used for textiles or packaging materials.
-UPM's bio-based bMEG is molecularly identical to conventional MEG, which is currently produced mainly from crude oil, shale gas or coal, and can be seamlessly integrated into existing value chains.
+UPM's Bio-MEGUPM BioPura™ is molecularly identical to conventional mono ethylene glycol, which is currently produced mainly from crude oil, shale gas or coal, and can be seamlessly integrated into existing value chains.

-The maximum climate benefit of the new products is achieved through integration into existing material cycles and full utilization of recyclability (currently over 95% for PET bottles in Germany).
-Material losses in recycling and additional demand due to growth in the market are covered in the long term by UPM biochemicals, thus enabling the transition to a sustainable circular economy.
+The maximum climate benefit of the new products is achieved through integration into existing material cycles and full use of recyclability (currently over 95% for PET bottles in Germany).
+Material losses in recycling and additional demand due to growth in the market are covered in the long term by UPM’s biochemicals, thus enabling the transition to a sustainable circular economy.

 UPM itself invests in innovative production concepts that take this circular economy into account.
 UPM's biorefinery guarantees that no fossil fuels are burned during regular operation.
 The regional availability of green hydrogen, electricity and steam was also a decisive criterion in choosing a location.
 The world's largest electrolysis plant for the production of green hydrogen is currently being built in Leuna.
 A waste incineration plant supplies low-emission steam for production.
 Furthermore, the possibility of generating and using green electricity is being examined, and work is being carried out with suppliers on low-CO2 alternatives for the process chemicals used.